Contact our corporate or local offices directly.

 Parent page: Altium 365 Workspace

-Give the same design project to a variety of designers, and their resulting efforts will undoubtedly differ in various ways, shapes and forms.
-After all, each designer brings to the table their own set of design traits, level of experience, and working preferences.
-But while the extent of these different approaches may sit fine in offices and labs across different companies and product disciplines, the visibility of such differences becomes more than a blip on the radar when they are working for the same design team within the same organization.
+Give the same design project to a variety of designers and the results are likely to differ, since each designer exhibits their own set of design traits, level of experience, and working preferences.
+While the extent of these different approaches may not be an issue across different companies and product disciplines, the visibility of such differences can become significant when they are working for the same design team within the same organization.

-Facilitating enterprise-level enforcement of a designer's work environment – to ensure that they are following the required standards expected by that organization for design, documentation, and production – the Altium 365 NEXUS Workspace provides the Team Configuration Center.
+The Altium 365 Workspace, when activated by an Altium Designer Enterprise Subscription, allows enterprise-level enforcement of a designer's work environment – to ensure that they are following the required standards expected by that organization for design, documentation, and production – through its Team Configuration Center.

-Any number of environment configurations may be defined through the NEXUS Workspace Configurations page.
-The data used and enforced by each configuration on the design side – referred to as Configuration Data Items – are sourced from the NEXUS Workspace.
-And by associating each environment configuration with a specific user role, and in turn assigning users to those roles, the correct working environment is loaded into the NEXUS design client as soon as the user connects to the NEXUS Workspace.
+Any number of environment configurations may be defined through the Workspace Configurations page.
+The data used and enforced by each configuration on the design side – referred to as Configuration Data Items – are sourced from the Workspace.
+And by associating each environment configuration with a specific user role, and in turn assigning users to those roles, the correct working environment is loaded into Altium Designer as soon as the user connects to the Workspace.
 Using this role-based approach ensures that a designer always gets the setup they are entitled to, no matter whether they have their own PC, or are sharing a single PC with fellow designers.